 A. Yes, all your paperwork should be kept for at least seven years, whether you do your own payroll or use a professional payroll company to do this for you.
 It is your responsibility to keep these records.

 Q. Do I need to send any information about how I have spent the direct payment?

 A. We will be able to see your spending record on line via your pre-paid card account onto which your direct payment is paid.
 If we need to see any paperwork after this we will contact you.
 Please keep all invoices and payslips in a safe place until we need them.

 Q. What happens to money that I haven't been able to use?

-A. If there is surplus money in the account after you have paid for all of your care services and other associated costs, we will recover the money from time to time from your prepaid card.
+A. If there is surplus money in the account after you have paid for all of your care services and other associated costs, we will recover the money from time to time from your pre-paid card.

 Q Can't I just buy extra services with the money?

 Money may build up in the account if you have been in hospital or away from home.
-We need to recover the extra money so that we can continue to offer services to meet the needs of others.
+We need to recover the excess money so that we can continue to offer services to meet the needs of others.

-Direct Payment Team
+Direct Payments Team

 Merton Civic Centre